ariwan-the-pro/AOS/README.md

-Hoe je AOS klaarmaakt
+How to set up AOS

-1. ga naar cmd
+1. Go to cmd

-2. type wsl --install
+2. Type wsl --install

-3. doe de linux setup.
+3. Do the Linux setup.

-4. waneer je je in WSL bevindt type mkdir aos
+4. When you are in WSL, type mkdir aos

-5. dan cd aos
+5. Then cd aos

-6. type nano aos.sh
+6. Type nano aos.sh

-7. type alle code in de github pagina in het bestand
+7. Type all the code from the GitHub page into the file

-8. ctrl+O, enter, ctrl+X
+8. Ctrl+O, enter, Ctrl+X

-9. als je nu ./aos.sh OF bash aos.sh typt brengt het je naar de OS
+9. If you now type ./aos.sh OR bash aos.sh it will take you to the OS

-10. JE BENT KLAAR!
+10. YOU ARE DONE!